-The European development programme for limited budget feature films, led by Le Groupe Ouest*
+The European feature film development programme for committed filmmakers in a changing world, led by Le Groupe Ouest*

 *Created in Brittany in 2006, Le Groupe Ouest has become the first place in Europe in coaching writers for cinema in residency.
 On the beaches of Finistère, more than 700 filmmakers have been coached to this day, among which we saw in 2016 « Divines », Golden camera in Cannes and « Godless », Golden Leopard in Locarno.

 Supported by Creative Europe – MEDIA Programme of the European Union, LIM | Less is More is led by Le Groupe Ouest (France), developed with Control N (Romania), Vlaams Audiovisueel Fonds – VAF (Belgium), Krakow Festival Office – KBF (Poland), and the Transilvania International Film Festival – TIFF (Romania), in partnership with the Lithuanian Film Centre, the Norwegian Film Institute, Région Bretagne (France), as well as Screen Scotland (UK) and Focal (Switzerland).

 LIM | Less is More has been set up to empower a generation of filmmakers intent on opening new avenues and finding new audiences by tackling new issues.
 Our motto is Igor Stravinsky’s “The more art is bound by limitations, the freer it is“.